rdiazrovira/demo/README.md

 **Step 2: Creating a repository**

-Create a Github repository.
+Log into "Github", and create a Github repository.

-Now, from your local machine, create a new repository, with the following commands:
+From your local machine, create a new repository, with the following commands:

     cd example/app
     echo "# repository name" >> README.md